Batmurt/burtcher-blog/_posts/2025-09-10-A-Python-Scraper.md

 ## Wrapping Up
 This turned into a fairly long winded way to describe something very simple - but it's only simple because great libraries like **request** and **BeautifulSoup** do all the hard work.
 It took much longer to write out the blog post than it did the script, but hopefully it's a worthwhile breakdown for anyone new to python scripting and/or web scraping (as I was).
 I'll certainly consider going in the front to get necessary data much more readily now that I know how simple it is.

 Thanks for reading.
+Shout me on the social links if you have to urge to correct one of my many errors.

-Check back soon for the other half of this, where I'll demonstrate transforming the data and importing it to its final destination, also using a Python script, via the ASP.NET Core Web API.
+**Update:** If you lke, you can now [jump straight to the follow up article]({% post_url 2025-09-15-Pushing-Content-With-Python %}), where I demonstrate transforming the data and importing it to its final destination, also using a Python script, via the ASP.NET Core Web API.

+### Footnotes

 [^1]: There are several collection types in C#, of which `List` is just one.
 Feel free to [go into the weeds](https://learn.microsoft.com/en-us/dotnet/standard/collections/commonly-used-collection-types) on the various types and when they're most useful.
 If you are like me, you will spend the rest of your life second guessing your choices.